 Some advice for those looking to grow their tech team…

 It’s not just all grow here, at ADLIB, it’s the South West.
 South West businesses are growing, no news here.
 The latest TechNation Report shows that 17% of digital tech businesses are classified as ‘high growth’ within our area, naming the Bristol and Bath areas as home of high growth businesses, and with a Tech Sector Growth Potential of 88% it’s no surprise that we see many of our clients’ tech departments and teams grow.
+But how to best approach this and grow your tech team?

-However, just like growing a business’s performance, growing a team or department comes with a range of challenges such as structure, identifying skills needed, availability of talent, equipment needed, legal requirements and not to forget: getting the cultural fit right.
+Just like growing a business’s performance, growing a team or department comes with a range of challenges such as structure, identifying skills needed, availability of talent, equipment needed, legal requirements and not to forget: getting the cultural fit right.

 Gary, what three pieces of advice can you share with those also about to embark on a similar journey of team growth?